 Then we have Tuesday.
 One of the things that surprises me about the days of the week is that the links with the planets exist in different languages.
 Just as Monday in Italian is lunedì (from luna, moon), Tuesday in Italian (to take an example of a Romance language) is martedì, connected to Mars, the red planet, and god of war.
 The English Tuesday is derived from Tiw’s Day, a reference to the Germanic god Tiwas and the Scandinavian divinity Tyr – gods of war.
 So there can be no doubt about the colour of Tuesday: red.

 Thursday comes from Thor’s day, a Norse god whose name was originally Punor, and who wielded thunderbolts.
 The correspondence is with the Roman god Jupiter or Jove, who lives on in the Italian giovedì.
-The colour is blue, the metal tin, the characteristics are dedication, loyalty and luck.
+The colour is blue, the metal tin – which has a bluish silvery tinge – and the characteristics are dedication, loyalty and luck.

 Friday is linked to Venus, through the Norse goddess Fríge, who corresponds to the Latin Venus (in Italian, venerdì).
 Venus was the Roman goddess of beauty and love, just like Fríge.
 The metal is copper, and the colour can be seen on any copper object that has oxidised over time: green.

 Saturday is directly linked to Saturn, lead, change, death, motivation, understanding.
 The colour is violet.